Class: cCJCommandBarSystem

 The Commandbar System Object Structure

-Below is an object outline of a cCJCommandBarSystem object and its children - menubars (cCJMenuBar), toolbars (cCJToolbar), and statusbars (cCJStatusbar).
+Below is an object outline of a cCJCommandBarSystem object and its children - menubars (cCJMenuBar), toolbars (cCJToolbar) and statusbars (cCJStatusbar).

 Object oCommandBarSystem is a cCJCommandBarSystem